 Should I invest in a buy-to-let pension?

-Changes that came into force this week (6th April) (see for instance http://www.bbc.co.uk/news/business-32087038) now allow many pensioners to take part of their pension as a tax free lump sum or draw down their capital over time.
+The changes in the personal pension came into effect on the 6th April 2015 and now allow many pensioners to take part of their pension as a tax free lump sum or draw down their capital over time.
 This potentially enables many of them to raise at least the deposit to go and purchase an investment property for the first time.
 Many commentators have being talking about a stampede of pensioners into buy-to-let.
 We have therefore decided to examine some of the advantages and disadvantages for some one with a pension investing it in a buy-to-let property.